 Bridgepoint Sub-Acute and Rehab Capitol Hill is an average-sized hospital-based facility located in Washington, District of Columbia.
 Our rating system was not kind to this nursing home, as it received an overall score of F. If you aren't happy with this facility's overall grade, you should be able to find a better option in Washington.
 The city has at least 10 other nursing homes.
-We would not blame you if you're ready to stop reading and find another facility.
-However, if you want to learn more about this nursing home's category grades, we will discuss nursing in the next paragraph.
+More information on this facility's category grades may be found below.
+Its best category was long-term care, which is addressed in the next paragraph.

 Bridgepoint Sub-Acute and Rehab Capitol Hill